saghul/evergreen/docs/loop.rst

-.. module:: flubber.loop
+.. module:: evergreen.loop

 The Event Loop
 ==============

-The event loop is the main entity in flubber, together with tasks.
+The event loop is the main entity in evergreen, together with tasks.
 It takes care of running all scheduled operations and provides time based callback scheduling as well as i/o readyness based callback scheduling.

 .. py:class:: EventLoop

-    This is the main class that sets things in motion in flubber.
+    This is the main class that sets things in motion in evergreen.
 I runs scheduled tasks, timers and i/o operations.
 Only one event loop may exist per thread and it needs to be explicitly created for threads other than the main thread.
-    The current loop can be accessed with `flubber.current.loop`.
+    The current loop can be accessed with `evergreen.current.loop`.

     .. py:attribute:: DEFAULT_EXECUTOR_WORKERS